Princess Leia: Star Wars

-In 2015, Alyssa Rosenberg of The Washington Post praised Leia's courage and resiliency while experiencing imprisonment, torture, and the destruction of her home planet.
-Rosenberg also notes that while Han is almost immediately attracted to Leia, they end up in conflict because she insists on asserting command and he automatically resists, even as she proves herself to be worthy of it.

-Fisher told Rolling Stone in 1980 that in the original script, when Luke and Han arrive to rescue Leia, she is unconscious, her eyes are yellow and she is hanging upside down, imagery which alludes to the 1973 horror film The Exorcist.
+Fisher claimed that in the original script, when Luke and Han arrive to rescue Leia, she is unconscious, her eyes are yellow and she is hanging upside down, imagery which alludes to the 1973 horror film The Exorcist.
 Fisher explained that the scene was changed because Chewbacca would have had to carry Leia for an extended period of time.

 The Empire Strikes Back

 In The Empire Strikes Back (1980), Leia is commanding the Rebel base on Hoth.
 As Han prepares to leave the base to pay off Jabba, he tries to make Leia admit that she has romantic feelings for him.
 When Imperial forces arrive and assault the base, Leia leads an evacuation.
 She then flees with Han, Chewbacca and C-3PO in the Falcon.
 While hiding in an asteroid field, Leia and Han share a kiss.
 With the ship needing repairs, Han seeks out his old friend Lando Calrissian in Cloud City.
 Lando welcomes the group graciously, but has betrayed them to the Empire.
 He turns them over to Vader, who hopes to use them as bait to capture Luke.
 Leia confesses her love for Han as he is frozen in carbonite and handed over to the bounty hunter Boba Fett.
 As Lando, Leia, and Chewbacca escape from Cloud City, Leia senses that Luke is in trouble, and she orders Chewbacca to turn the ship around and rescue him.
 He was wounded during a lightsaber duel with Vader, and used the Force to contact Leia.

-Commenting on Han's attempt to pry a confession of affection out Leia, Rosenberg asserts that "Han's not wrong that if Leia doesn't figure out that she's a person with needs, she's going to burn out ...
-In a way, it's an early confession of love: Han's anxious about the bounty hunters who are still pursuing him ...
-But he would stay and give his love and support to Leia if she could just acknowledge that she needs him."